 - 1 Prepare to send notifications: - 1a Add reviewers to the Dynamic File Services Retention Review group.
-For information, see Section 12.2, "Configuring Reviewers for a Retention Pair," on page 224. - 1b Enable the Notification Service, and configure users to receive notifications via email or Twitter. - For information, see Section 6.6, "Configuring the Notification Service," on page 108. - 1c For each user, configure the user to receive Review Notification events.
-For information, see Section 6.6.2, "Setting Up Email Notifications," on page 110and Section 6.6.3, "Setting Up Twitter Notifications," on page 115. - 2 In the Management Console, connect to the DynamicFS server, then open the Pairs folder. - 3 Right-click the retention pair, then select Properties. - 4 Select the Notification review tab.
+For information, see Section 12.2, "Configuring Reviewers for a Retention Pair," on page 215. - 1b Enable the Notification Service, and configure users to receive notifications via email.
+For information, see Section 6.6, "Configuring the Notification Service," on page 108. - 1c For each user, configure the user to receive Review Notification events.
+For information, see Section 6.6.2, "Setting Up Email Notifications," on page 110. - 2 In the Management Console, connect to the DynamicFS server, then open the Pairs folder. - 3 Right-click the retention pair, then select Properties. - 4 Select the Notification review tab.